Karnak

 • DICOM endpoint: /api/studies

-Once the album is created, please follow these steps to configure the album as a destination in Karnak.
+Once the album is created, follow these steps to configure it as a destination in Karnak:

-When a destination points to a Kheops album, the data can be propagated to underlying albums.
+When a destination points to a Kheops album, data can be propagated to underlying albums within the same Kheops instance.

-Studies cannot be shared between different Kheops instances, one destination must be configured in Karnak per Kheops instance.
+Studies cannot be shared between different Kheops instances.
+You must configure a separate destination in Karnak for each Kheops instance.

-The following diagram illustrates the behavior of data being processed through Karnak and sent to multiple Kheops albums.
+The following diagram illustrates how data flows through Karnak and is distributed to multiple Kheops albums:

 graph LR;